CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/README.md

 <br>

 #### Notes
-It is suggested that the notebooks in these five folders be run in the order above, especially 1-3.
+1. It is suggested that the notebooks in these five folders be run in the order above, especially 1-3.
 For further information about any of these folders, please see the relevant README files.
 All code is Python 3.7.6 and presented in Jupyter notebooks.

+2. The final full dataframe with all of the combined data can be found in the `text-analysis` folder.